Cuba reports three new cases of COVID-19 over the past 24 hours -

 Cuba reports three new cases of COVID-19 over the past 24 hours

-During his daily press briefing held Tuesday morning, Dr. Duran said that over the past 24 hours — up until 12 midnight Monday night — fortunately, no patients died from the coronavirus.
+During his daily press briefing held Friday morning, Dr. Duran said that over the past 24 hours — up until 12 midnight Thursday night — fortunately, no patients died from the coronavirus.
+This is the 12th consecutive day that there have been no deaths due to the coronavirus on the island.
 A total of 87 patients have died in Cuba over the past several months.

 Edited by Ed Newman